fedspendingtransparency/data-act-broker-backend/doc/api_docs/dashboard/historic_dabs_graphs.md

 ## Body Description
 - `filters`: (required, dict) used to filter the resulting summaries
-    - `quarters`: (required, list[integer]) fiscal year quarters, ranging 1-4, or an empty list to include all.
+    - `periods`: (required, list[integer]) fiscal year periods, ranging 2-12, or an empty list to include all.
     - `fys`: (required, list[integer]) fiscal years, ranging from 2017 through the current fiscal year, or an empty list to include all.
     - `agencies`: (required, list[string]) CGAC or FREC codes, or an empty list to include all.